Dynamic Spatial Matching: Matching algorithm and proofs of achievability results

-Coming to the Hierarchical Greedy algorithm, a key attractive feature of this algorithm is that the expected cost per period it incurs due to matches at level $l$ of the hierarchy is only as large (in terms of scaling) as the obstacle to matching $\Delta_L$ at the corresponding length scale (the side length of hypercubes at that level $L = 2^{d(l-\ell_0)}$).
+Coming to the Hierarchical Greedy algorithm, a key attractive feature of this algorithm is that the expected total cost that it incurs due to matches at length scale $L \in \{1,1/2, 1/4, \dots\}$ is only as large (in terms of scaling) as the obstacle to matching $\Delta_L$ at the corresponding length scale times the total number of matches $N$.
+Remark~\ref{rem:HG-aligns-with-deltaL} below notes the emergence of this property in our formal analysis of Hierarchical Greedy.
 (One may expect a similar property to hold also for the standard greedy algorithm, but the state of the system under the standard greedy algorithm is hard to keep track of analytically \cite{akbarpour2021value}.)
-The reason can be summarized as follows: for length scale $L= 2^{d(l-\ell_0)} < L_*$, a fraction $~\sqrt{NL^d}/(NL^d) = 1/\sqrt{NL^d}$ of demand units are matched at that length scale (having failed to match greedily at the levels below; see Lemma~\ref{lem:tail-bounds} below), and each of these demand units incurs a match cost of order $L$.
-As a result, the cost incurred by HG at level $l$ is of order $L/\sqrt{NL^{d}} = L^{1-d/2}/\sqrt{N} \sim \Delta_L$.
 As a result the total cost of hierarchical greedy is the sum of the obstacles to matching at length scales $1/2^{\ell_0d}, 1/2^{\ell_0d -1}, \dots, 1$.
 For $d=1$ this series is geometrically increasing (by factor $\sqrt{2}$), and for $d \geq 3$ the series is geometrically decaying (by factor $2^{1-d/2}$).
 For any geometric series with factor bounded away from $1$, the largest term and the sum are within a constant factor of each other, so Hierarchical Greedy achieves the same cost scaling as the largest obstacle.
 For $d=2$, there is a $\log N$ factor gap for $M = O(N^{0.99})$ because there are $\log N$ obstacles of roughly the same size and so the cost of Hierarchical Greedy would be the largest obstacle times $\log N$; in this case we use a different algorithm to improve on this performance by a $\sqrt{\log N}$ factor (roughly, the alternate algorithm takes advantage of cancellation in discrepancies between demand and supply at different length scales), which yields a tight bound.